Dr Lesley Simmonds

 Lesley continued to develop her research on the community response to crime by focusing specifically on the work that Victim Support undertakes.
 Lesley gained a studentship from the University of Plymouth in order to pursue this.
 She was awarded her PhD, Matching Provision to Needs: The Example of Victim Support, in 2005.

-Lesley Simmonds teaches mainly at stage two of the Criminology and Criminal Justice Studies degree programme, teaching quantitative research methods and victims, victimology and restorative justice.
-Lesley supervises a number of PhD students who are exploring criminological issues.
+Lesley Simmonds taught mainly at stage two of the Criminology and Criminal Justice Studies degree programme, teaching quantitative research methods and victims, victimology and restorative justice.
+Lesley also taught on the MSc Criminology, and supervised a number of PhD students.

 Staff serving as external examiners